BEST Soft & Fluffy Banana Waffles

 Recipe FAQs

-Can you make banana waffles with oats?
+Can you make this banana waffle recipe with oats?

 Yes, and yum!
 This will create a slightly different texture and almost taste more like a banana oat muffin, which is amazing.
 Rather than using 1 3/4 cups of all-purpose flour, use 1 cup of flour and 3/4 cup of old-fashioned oats.